soapdog/firefoxos-quick-guide/front.md

 To send comments and feedback please send an email to [fxosquickguide@andregarzia.com](mailto:fxosquickguide@andregarzia.com).
 My website is [http://andregarzia.com](http://andregarzia.com).
 My Twitter account is [@soapdog](http://twitter.com/soapdog).

-If you want to help inprove the content of this book, please see the Feedback & Pull Requests section.
+If you want to help improve the content of this book, please see the Feedback & Pull Requests section.

 # Cover Illustration